 Tensions are likely higher thanks to a new scheme that was enacted late last year that hampered mobile carrier sales across South Korea.

 The new initiative meant that companies would no longer be allowed to offer ‘generous subsidies’ to bring in new customers, leaving network providers desperate to find new ways of attracting more users.

-An ‘inudstry watcher’, as reported by KH, said: “Since the Mobile Device Distribution Improvement went into effect on October 1, mobile carriers have suffered from sluggish sales.”
+An ‘inudstry watcher’, as reported by KH, said: “Since the Mobile Device Distribution Improvement went into effect on October 1,

 “For them, the new service launch is a crucial opportunity to attract new customers.”